nunnarivu-labs/ishtar/README.md

 ### **Challenges & Lessons Learned**

-A key challenge was providing a live demo that uses the paid Google Gemini API without risking runaway costs.
-To solve this, I built a **secure, server-side rate limiting system** directly into the application's backend.
+A key challenge was providing a valuable live demo that uses the paid Google Gemini API without incurring high costs or risking abuse.
+I implemented a multi-layered solution to create a professional, secure "tasting menu" for guest users.

-Before calling the Gemini API, a Google Cloud Function checks the guest user's IP address against a Firestore collection.
-To ensure the system is robust and can handle simultaneous requests without error, it uses a **Firestore transaction** to atomically read and increment the IP's request count.
-If an IP address exceeds the daily limit of 10 requests, the function securely rejects the request before it ever reaches the API.

-This server-side approach ensures the limit is impossible to bypass and demonstrates a production-grade solution for managing and securing billable resources.
+1.  **Server-Side Rate Limiting:** To prevent abuse, I built a secure, IP-based rate-limiting system directly in a Google Cloud Function.
+Using a **Firestore transaction**, the system atomically checks and increments a counter for each guest IP, ensuring the daily limit of 10 requests is impossible to bypass.

+2.  **Strategic Model Sandboxing:** To manage API costs while still showcasing the application's core functionality, the guest account is sandboxed to use a specific, cost-effective AI model (Gemini 2.0).

+This dual approach provides a rich, interactive experience for visitors and serves as a direct invitation for serious clients to request a live walkthrough of the more advanced model capabilities.
+It demonstrates a strategic approach to both product demonstration and production-grade resource management.